Louis Israel Newman

 Louis Israel Newman (December 20, 1893 – March 9, 1972) was an American Reform rabbi, and author.
 While working in New York City, Newman later became a member of the Zionist Revisionist movement.
 He worked as a rabbi in San Francisco, Berkeley, New York City, and Waltham, Massachusetts.
 Newman was known for his progressive views, his involvement in the Zionist Revisionist movement, and his prolific writing, which included books on Jewish history, theology, and identity.

 Early life

 Born in Providence, Rhode Island, on December 20, 1893, to Paul and Antonia (née Hecker) Newman, Louis Israel Newman attended Brown University (B.A.
 1913), and then went on to receive an M.A. from the University of California, Berkeley in 1917, and a Ph.D. from Columbia University in 1924.

-From 1913-16, Newman served as rabbi of Congregation Beth Israel (Berkeley, California).
+From 1913 to 1916, Newman served as rabbi of Congregation Beth Israel (Berkeley, California).
 In 1917, Newman became an assistant to Rabbi Stephen Wise at the Free Synagogue in New York City and then was ordained by Stephen Wise and Martin Meyer in 1918.